Role

 Simon is Professor of Physical Activity and Health, in the Department of Sport Science at Nottingham Trent University.

-Prof. Cooper is Head of the Physical Activity and Nutrition for Health Across the Lifespan (PANHAL) Research Group, within the SHAPE Research Centre.
-His research focuses primarily on the effects of physical activity on cognitive function and cardiometabolic health in young people, alongside more broad research interests examining injury and illness surveillance in elite sport and optimising team sport performance.
+Prof. Cooper is Head of the Children and Young People Research Theme, within the SHAPE Research Centre.
+His research focuses primarily on the effects of physical activity on cognitive function and cardiometabolic health in young people, alongside more broad research interests examining the psychophysiology of sport and physical activity and injury and illness surveillance in elite sport.

 Prof. Cooper is also Chair of the Human Invasive Ethics Committee at Nottingham Trent University.